Susmitha85/Portfolio/README.md

 # 🌐 Susmitha Thokada - Portfolio Website

-Welcome to my personal portfolio website!
-This project is a showcase of my journey as a Computer Science student, including my skills, projects, internships, and contact details.
-Built with HTML, CSS, JavaScript, and Bootstrap, this site is designed to be responsive, informative, and visually appealing.
+This repository contains the source code for my personal portfolio website — a dynamic and responsive platform to showcase my skills, academic background, projects, and professional experience in the field of Computer Science and Engineering.

 ---